Audrew36/dotfiles/README.md

 5. enter nvim and enter :CocInstall coc-clangd if needed
 6. also you can install cclc if necessary "sudo apt install ccls"
 7. sudo apt-get install exuberant-ctags in order to run TAGBAR plugin
-8. Install latest stable nodejs
-9. enter nvim and enter :CocInstall clangd.install if needed
+8. enter nvim and enter :CocInstall clangd.install if needed
-10. sudo apt-get install gnome-screenshot
+8. :Codeium Auth

 ## Quick review of features: